 Believe it or not, administering the SUS is the easiest part of the process.
 The questionnaire statements are already created for you.
 Here they are:

-- I think that I would like to use this system frequently.
+1. I think that I would like to use this website frequently.

-- I found the system unnecessarily complex.
+2. I found the website unnecessarily complex.

-- I thought the system was easy to use.
+3. I thought the website was easy to use.

-- I think that I would need the support of a technical person to be able to use this system.
+4. I think that I would need the support of a technical person to be able to use this website.

-- I found the various functions in this system were well integrated.
+5. I found the various functions in this website were well integrated.

-- I thought there was too much inconsistency in this system.
+6. I thought there was too much inconsistency in this website.

-- I would imagine that most people would learn to use this system very quickly.
+7. I would imagine that most people would learn to use this website very quickly.

-- I found the system very cumbersome to use.
+8. I found the website very cumbersome to use.

-- I felt very confident using the system.
+9. I felt very confident using the website.

-- I needed to learn a lot of things before I could get going with this system.
+10. I needed to learn a lot of things before I could get going with this website.

 Now it’s time to put SUS to work and pull in some data for your report.
 Deliver the questionnaire to your participants and ask them to record their immediate response to each statement without thinking about them for a long time.
-If a person feels that they cannot respond to a particular item, then they should mark the center point of the scale (neither strongly agreeing or strongly disagreeing with the statement).
+If a person feels that they cannot respond to a particular item, they should mark the center point of the scale (neither strongly agreeing nor strongly disagreeing with the statement).
 When the participants have completed their questionnaires, gather them together for scoring.

 How to Score SUS

 To determine the SUS score, you first need to note the scale position for each statement.
-Scale position values range from 1 to 5 with strongly disagree equating to 1 and strongly agree equating to 5 (see diagram).
+Scale position values range from 1 to 5, with “strongly disagree” equating to 1 and “strongly agree: equating to 5.
+(See diagram.)

 Then, you must calculate a score contribution for each statement.
-For odd numbered statements (1, 3, 5, 7, 9), the score contribution is equal to the scale position minus 1.
-For even numbered statements (2, 4, 6, 8, 10), the score contribution is equal to 5 minus the scale position.
+For odd-numbered statements (1, 3, 5, 7, 9), the score contribution is equal to the scale position minus 1.
+For even-numbered statements (2, 4, 6, 8, 10), the score contribution is equal to 5 minus the scale position.
 Each score contribution will fall within the range of 0 to 4.

 Here is a sample SUS that has been scored: